Nonprofit Analytics: How to Tap Into Your Fundraising Data

 What Is Nonprofit Data Analytics?

-Nonprofit data analytics refers to the process of taking the existing, raw data in your database and analyzing it to draw actionable conclusions about your organization.
-Analyzing your data successfully can help you improve everything from fundraising to communications to program delivery.
+Nonprofit analytics refers to the process of studying the existing raw data in your database to draw actionable conclusions about your organization.

 Types of Nonprofit Analytics